What is an invoice in accounting?

 Embracing automation reduces the need for paper invoices, contributing to environmental sustainability while simultaneously streamlining document storage and retrieval.

-The automation process typically begins with the scanning of paper invoices or the receipt of electronic ones.
+The automation process typically begins with the receipt of electronic invoices or invoice scanning for paper invoices.

 Once captured, specialized software extracts essential data such as invoice number, date, supplier details, and line items.
 This is done through a technology called “OCR” or “Optical Character Recognition”.